kb0207/UAS-Casualty-Analysis/README.md

 9. Which image has the best score?
 10. Which image has the fastest route?

-## Rough Sketch of how to solve the hurdles and ffind the most efficient answer
+## Rough Sketch of how to solve the hurdles and find the most efficient answer
 1. Input image
 2. Run it through OpenCV
 3. Understand pixels